Sorry, you need to enable JavaScript to visit this website.

 Existence of a national strategy

 There is no national strategy for creativity and culture for young people.
-The most relevant document regarding cultural policies of the government is the 'cultural law' (Act CXL of 1997) which has been significantly modified in 2017 to express the policies related to the concept of basic cultural care.
-(For more information see sub-chapter 8.1 General context.)
+The most relevant document regarding the cultural policies of the government is the 'cultural law' (Act CXL of 1997), which was significantly modified in 2017 to express the policies related to the concept of basic cultural care.
+(For more information, see 8.1 General context.)

 The Hungarian Strategy of Popular Music